Elnifio/RedVenture/README.md

 (
-If you wish to play around in `crawler.py`, be sure to understand how to use Django!
+If you wish to play around in `crawler.py`, make sure you know how to use Django!
-It's not necessary to understand other modules, but it'll be beneficial for you to understand the code.
+Though it's not necessary to understand other modules, but it'll be beneficial for you to understand the code.
 )